JG0328/jg0328/README.md

 > A bird is safe in its nest - but that is not what its wings are made for.

+> When you have more than you need build a bigger table - not a higher fence.

 - 🎮 Gamer and video game developer
     * Ori and the Blind Forest
     * Ori and the Will of the Wisps